ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 weight: 5
 ---

-Mary Emily Mills, born Dec 1858 Staten Island, NY, died 03 Nov 1937, who went by Emily, was the youngest child of Edward H. and Mary Ann Mills.
+Mary Emily Mills, born Dec 1858 Staten Island, NY, died 03 Nov 1937 Brooktondale NY, who went by Emily, was the youngest child of Edward H. and Mary Ann Mills.
 Owner of [**M. E. Mills**]({{% ref "features/me-mills" %}}) general store in Brookton/Brooktondale NY.
-Active in the temperance movement and Sunday School teacher and piano player in Brooktonale Congregational Church.
+Active in the temperance movement as well as Sunday School teacher and piano player in Brooktonale Congregational Church.

 <!--more-->